 Mobile users expect instant results.
 They immediately navigate away from pages that do not load quickly.
 Every website requires immediate page speed alongside mobile-device optimization to succeed.
 They’re a must.

-Your website speed depends entirely on its hosting server.
+Click HereYour website speed depends entirely on its hosting server.
 Slow hosting speed hurts website performance.
-No amount of optimization or caching can fix that.
-Picking the right hosting platform can improve your website’s performance.
+There is no optimization or caching that can correct that.
+Choosing the appropriate hosting site has the ability to enhance your site.
 But a bad choice can slow your whole system down.
 Here’s what plays a role:

 If the server takes too long to respond, everything else is delayed.
 Cheap hosting plans often have high TTFB, as too many websites are crammed into one server.
 Better Hosting = faster response time.
 For more information, read our guide on Reducing Server Response Time.